Gray Leadbetter: Karting (2015–2019)

-Americas Rallycross (2019)
+Rallycross (2019-present)

-Leadbetter's first drive in a professional series came in 2019 at 14, when she signed with Dreyer & Reinbold Racing of IndyCar fame to run the Americas Rallycross Series.
-Driving in the ARX2 Class, which included drivers with IndyCar experience, Leadbetter competed in all 9 events and finished 5th overall in the championship.
-Her best finish was 4th place, which she achieved twice.
-The series folded after the 2019 season, and with it the series records.
-The 2019 results are listed at 2019 Americas Rallycross Championship.
+Leadbetter's first drive in a professional series came at the age of 14, when she signed with Dreyer & Reinbold Racing of IndyCar fame to run the 2019 Americas Rallycross Championship.
+Driving in the ARX2 class, which included drivers with IndyCar experience, Leadbetter competed in all nine events and finished fifth overall in the championship.
+Her best finish was fourth place, which she achieved twice.
+The series folded after the 2019 season.

+Leadbetter contested the 2023–24 Nitrocross Championship in the SxS category; she would place third in the championship standings with four podium finishes.
+She would return to the category for the 2024-25 championship, reaching sixth in the standings with a season high of third place at Utah Motorsports Campus before the season was halted and the remaining events were cancelled.

+In 2026, Leadbetter returned to rallycross, joining the inaugural RallyX Americas championship in the Supercar category for First Corner FC2 cars, driving the #28 MoTEC car at Crandon and Eldora.
+She would finish the season fifth in the standings, contesting three of four rounds.

 Championship Off-Road (2019–2022)

 In 2022, Leadbetter was the first woman to win a Pro Class Championship in the Championship Off-Road closed-course series that runs in the upper Midwest.
 Driving the Pro Spec Class Ryan Beat Motorsports No. 28 Bilstein Chevrolet Colorado, she won the season opener and three more races to take the crown.
 Ledbetter started driving in the Championship Off-Road series in 2019 with the Greaves Motorsports team.
 In December 2020, she was the first woman and youngest competitor to win a Sportsman SXS race.